 EIP-7702

-EIP-7702 introduces a new transaction type that empowers Externally Owned Accounts (EOAs) with smart contract wallet functionalities by allowing them to authorize smart contract code at their own address for a transaction.
-This enables EOAs to perform complex operations typically reserved for smart contracts, without permanently converting the EOA or changing its address.
+EIP-7702 introduces a new transaction type empowering Externally Owned Accounts (EOAs) with smart contract wallet functionality by allowing them to authorize smart contract code at their address for a transaction.
+This enables EOAs to perform complex operations typically reserved for smart contracts without permanently converting the EOA or changing its address.

 Key Features